wangziqi2013/wangziqi2013.github.io/about.md

 The index page has a search box, in which you can type a search string, and filter out unwanted posts by category, by title, or by keywords.

-The search string is a semicolom (";") separated string, in which each substring separated by semicolons is a search keyword.
+The search string is a semicolon (";") separated string, in which each substring separated by semicolons is a search keyword.
 For each search keyword, posts that do not have the keyword in its category/title/keyword will be hidden (case insensitive).
 The final search result will be the union of all search keywords (i.e. search keywords